ST10495692/guuzsneaker/README.md

 [Accessed 26 09 2025]
 ## ❓ Change Log
 Feedback From Part 2
-Added
-Added homepage hero section with background image Added new product card layout for sneakers
-Added responsive navigation menu for mobile
-Added hover animations for buttons and product images Changed
+Changed
-Updated website color theme to white/black with orange accents Improved logo styling and alignment in header
+Updated website color theme
+Improved logo styling and alignment in header
 Improved loading speed by compressing images
+Enough Content Added
 Fixed
 Fixed broken CSS link in index.html
 Fixed footer overlapping on small screens
 ## 🔥 New Entries for Guuz Sneakers Change Log
+Added
+Added homepage hero section with background image Added new product card layout for sneakers
+Added responsive navigation menu for mobile
-I have added Java Script File and social media buttons , interactive images , Google Maps, buttons , new colors and More content.
+Added hover animations for buttons and product images I have added Java Script File and social media buttons , interactive images , Google Maps, buttons , new colors and More content.
 New Customised features
 Ugrade from Part 1 and Part 2